smoki599/Piano/README.md

 # STM32H750B-DK Minesweepwe

 ## Project summary
 This is a project for the subject "Organizacija računalnikov", lead by Profesor Robert Rozman at Faculty of Computer and Information Science in Ljubljana.
+The project thath helped me to initialize the display and tuch screen is [STM32H750B-DK_BSP_C_Basic](https://github.com/LAPSyLAB/ORLab-STM32H7).
 The goal of my project was to make a game for STM32H750B-DK using the LCD and touch screen in C/C++.
 I created Minesweepwe, I tried to make it similar to the original, all of the assets are made with the included library with no use of any bitmaps or images.

 ## Loading the Program